-Studies generally agree that patching is ineffective in children beyond the critical period of development (8-10 years) whilst properly chosen vision training exercises can lead to benefits in older children and according to certain reports even in adults.
+Studies generally agree that patching is ineffective in children beyond the critical period of development (8-10 years) whilst properly chosen vision training exercises can lead to benefits in older children and, according to certain reports, even in adults.
 In addition, conventional treatments mostly focus on the improvement of the monocular visual acuity and the benefits of binocular vision are not directly addressed.
-As proper binocular vision in often just as important, vision training solutions that address the issue of stereovision, such as dichoptic binocular vision training, add another important aspect of vision rehabilitation.
+As proper binocular vision is often just as important, vision training solutions that address the issue of stereovision, such as dichoptic binocular vision training, add another important aspect of vision rehabilitation.

-With the advancement of computer capabilities is vision training evolving faster than ever.
+With the advancement of computer capabilities, vision training is evolving faster than ever.
 Will it one day replace conventional amblyopia treatment altogether?
 Probably not.
-Will it become even more important in management of amblyopia and other disorders of vision?
+Will it become even more important in the management of amblyopia and other disorders of vision?
 Without a doubt.